 After I was wheeled to another room I congratulated myself on having not only survived my first spinal tap but on feeling so well afterwards.
 I was relaxed and my mind felt clear.

 In fact, I couldn’t remember the last time I’d felt this calm.
 I should have these lumbar punctures more often, I thought.

-It was not what I expected at all, but my reaction probably wouldn’t have surprised Dr. John Higgins of Cambridge.
+It was not what I expected but my reaction probably wouldn’t have surprised Dr. John Higgins of Cambridge.

-Dr. Higgins recently determined if Chronic Fatigue Syndrome patients also had a disorder called “idiopathic intracranial hypertension (IIH)”.
-IIH is characterized by high cerebral spinal fluid pressure which resolves with a reduction in that pressure.
+Dr. Higgins recently found that many Chronic Fatigue Syndrome patients also had a disorder called “idiopathic intracranial hypertension (IIH)”.
+IIH is characterized by high cerebral spinal fluid pressure.

 Dr. Higgins decided to check out how common IIH was in a group of ME/CFS patients who also had significant headaches.

 Twenty people with ME/CFS (and headaches) were given lumbar punctures.
 Other than their headaches they had no signs (such as papilloedema or visual disturbances) of IIH.
 They simply had significant headaches and were severely fatigued.

 The spinal taps revealed that twenty percent meet the international criteria for IIH ( CSF pressure >20cm H20).
 They were reclassifed as IIH patients and treated.